RootAccessHackerspace/security-badass/README.md

-(kinda rolling the dice on the gitignore on this one)

 # B.A.D.A.S.S
 ### (Breach Alert Defense And Security System)

-A web portal for accessing Root Access Hackerspace's security system.
+A web portal for Root Access Hackerspace's security system.

 Features will include arming/disarming the system, activity logging, and camera access via Wyze RTSP streams